Who are we?

 There are 15 Councillors each representing one of four wards.
-You can see which ward you live in by looking at the map below.
+You can see which ward you live in by looking at the map above.

 You can contact any of the Councillors in your ward to express a point of view and or to seek their support, alternatively you can contact the Town Council Office if you have a query.
 The Principal Officer of the Town Council is Matthew Jackson, Town Clerk.

 The Town Councillors attend monthly Council meetings and also are allocated Committee responsibilities where they make decisions in smaller groups on behalf of the entire Council or make recommendations to the Full Council.

 Town Councillors are unpaid vounteers who are entitled if they wish to stand for election on the platform of a political party.
 Currently the Town Council is made up of representatives of the Conservatives, the Liberal Democrats and the Residents of Wilmslow Group.
 The next elections are due in May 2023 although any vacancies arising before that time will be filled as and when they arise.
 Elections are organised and administered on behalf of the Town Council by Cheshire East Council who are the formal elections authority, any queries relating to Wilmslow Town Council Elections should be directed to Cheshire East Council's Elections Department.

 What do we do?

 The Town Council functions include:

 - To support and encourage community initiatives this is either in the form of vocal support or financial support through our grants scheme.

 - The Town Council funds the Citizens Advice service in Wilmslow with it's annual grant so that people of Wilmslow do not need to travel to Macclesfield to get the advice they need.

 - Deliver the aspirations of the Wilmslow Neighbourhood Plan as voted for by residents in 2019.